 Growing up in Green Bay, Wisconsin, James Morgan didn’t have to look far for inspiration.

-In fact, Ashwaubenon High School, where Morgan would hold court on Friday nights in the fall, was only a couple blocks away from Lambeau Field.
+In fact, Goelz Field, where Morgan would hold court on Friday nights in the fall, was only a couple blocks away from Lambeau Field.

 “I was really a big Brett Favre fan growing up,” Morgan said.
 “That’s really what caused me to fall in love with the game, his heroics week in and week out.”

 Though he drew similar parallels to the legendary Packers gunslinger throughout much of his career, largely due to his rocket arm and fearless mentality, Morgan recalls one game in particular that influenced the way he played the quarterback position.

 “Definitely his Monday Night Football performance, the day after his dad died,” Morgan said.
 “I remember my parents let me stay up late to watch it.
 That was incredible.”